 The bone broth itself can be used in a variety of different of ways so that you can ensure you are incorporating it into your diet on a daily basis.
 As well as drinking the warm broth on its own, these are some great ways to add a little extra nutrient density to your favorite meals:

-The key to a good bone broth is ensuring the bones break down in the cooking process releasing the gelatinous collagen from the ligaments that helps creates a jello-like consistency when set.
+The key to a good bone broth is ensuring the bones break down in the cooking process, releasing the gelatinous collagen from the ligaments that helps create a gelatin-like consistency when set.
 The best way to ensure this is by adding acidity to the bones when cooking.
 Most commonly, apple cider vinegar is used.
 This in its own right provides an additional host of phenomenal health benefits.

-This recipe for herby lemon broth, however, uses the juice of a lemon to not only create the acid needed to necessitate the formation of the broth, but also provides a lovely zesty twist to the traditional broth.
+This recipe for herb-laden lemon broth, however, uses the juice of a lemon to not only create the acid needed to necessitate the formation of the broth but also provides a lovely zesty twist to the traditional broth.